-This special Passover-themed vase will showcase spring's freshest flowers and give give your children an opportunity to be part of this unique holiday.
+This special Passover-themed vase will showcase spring's freshest flowers and give your child an opportunity to be part of this unique holiday.

 This easy craft project boosts counting and fine motor skills, and will help kids learn about Jewish culture.

-Haggadah Scrolls are a great way for kids to practice handwriting, but they're also an effective way to get them to think about the meaning behind Passover.
+This Haggadah scroll activity is great for getting kids to practice handwriting, but it's also an effective way to get them to think about the meaning behind Passover.

 Passover Recipes and Party Ideas